Perform a BeyondTrust Atlas Technology Cluster Test

 The API command get_connected_clients is the best way to gather details about which sessions are connected to any particular node.
 For details, see the API Programmer's Guide.
 However, if the total number of clients is small, you can use the Connected Clients table on the /login > Status > Information page of the BeyondTrust interface.

-While all online clients always connect with the primary master node, only active sessions show in the connected client list for a traffic node.
+While all online clients always connect with the primary node, only active sessions show in the connected client list for a traffic node.
 If the traffic node itself goes offline during the session, then the session must be restarted; the reconnect always is attempted to the same traffic node.
-This reconnect logic is the same in an Atlas environment as a standalone appliance deployment.
+This reconnect logic is the same in an Atlas environment as a stand-alone B Series Appliance deployment.